tier4/caret_doc/docs/tutorials/recording.md

 ## Building application with CARET

 To trace a target application, the target should be built with CARET/rclcpp.
 If you have already built the target without CARET/rclcpp, you have to build the target with CARET/rclcpp again.
-For building the application with CARET/rclcpp, CARET's `local_setup.bash` should be applied along with ROS 2's `setup.bash` as shown below.
+For building the application with CARET/rclcpp, CARET's `local_setup.bash` should be applied along with ROS2's `setup.bash` as shown below.

 ```bash
 mkdir -p ~/ros2_ws/src